jacobobryant/platypub/README.md

 ### `./task prod-dev`

 Runs `./task logs` and `./task prod-repl`.
-In addition, whenever you save a file, it will be copied to the server (via rsync) and eval'd, after which HTML and CSS will be regenerated.
+In addition, whenever you save a file, it will be copied to the server (via rsync) and evaluated, after which HTML and CSS will be regenerated.